proux01/coq/dev/ci/README-developers.md

 See also [`test-suite/README.md`](../../test-suite/README.md) for information about adding new tests to the test-suite.

+### Light and full CI

+By default, only a light CI is run, mostly testing only Coq itself.
+Before merging a PR, it must also pass full CI testing multiple third party developments.
+Coqbot can be instructed to launch full CI by Coq maintainers, either by setting the "request: full CI" flag on the PR before a push, or by commenting `@coqbot run full ci` in the PR.

 ### Breaking changes

-When your PR breaks an external project we test in our CI, you must prepare a patch (or ask someone—possibly the project author—to prepare a patch) to fix the project.
+When your PR breaks external projects we test in our CI, you must assess the breakage.
+If it is a bug your PR introduces, it should be fixed.
+Otherwise, you must assess the impact of the breakage on a few CI entries at the bottom of its hierarchy, typically mathcomp, stdlib and stdpp.
+For legitimate breakages, for instance to remove something already deprecated, you must then ask the project maintainers to prepare a patch.
+For plugins, you must prepare yourself an overlay.
+Ultimately, for non-plugin CI projects, the responsibility of preparing a patch falls on the project maintainer, but PR writers are encouraged to be helpful and may prepare patches themselves to facilitate a smooth process of adaptation.
+To ask project maintainers to adapt their development, you can use the following template

+> @maintainer please update <dev>.
+You can do so by <instructions on how
+> to update, for instance something like "ensuring compilation with Coq X.Y
+> and option -w +thing-we-are-removing-deprecated", you can also offer a
+> script to help porting if you whish so>
+> If <dev> is not updated in 60 days from now, it will be removed from Coq CI
+> so as to not further delay the current PR.

+You can find the maintainers to ping in [ci-basic.sh](./ci-basic.sh).

 There is experimental support for an improved workflow, see [the next section](#experimental-automatic-overlay-creation-and-building), below are the steps to manually prepare a patch: